Katiechiamaka/Nigerian-Healthcare-Disease-and-Mortality-Analysis/README.md

 <img width="401" height="299" alt="Meningitis Incidence rate" src="https://github.com/user-attachments/assets/a989b9e5-4e40-4fcd-b6d2-4250c4e74693" />

 #### Insights
+The highest meningitis incidence occurred in 2015, with 28 reported cases.

+The lowest incidence occurred in 2010, with 10 cases, indicating a significant increase afterward.

+After the peak in 2015, there was a steady decline in cases, suggesting improved disease control measures or interventions over time.

 ### Which Age group are more susceptible to Diarrhoea?

 <img width="318" height="298" alt="Diarrhoea Incidence across age group" src="https://github.com/user-attachments/assets/76b80619-a7e9-416b-90fb-2df34126906a" />

 #### Insights
+Young adults recorded the highest diarrhoea incidence (61 cases), making them the most affected group.

+Adults and teenagers also show relatively high incidence levels.

+The elderly group recorded the lowest incidence (11 cases).

+This pattern suggests that working-age populations may have higher exposure to risk factors such as contaminated food or water sources.

 # Recommendation